 Given the dire need of orphans and parentless children, especially refugees, and based on the information in this article, it is an Islamic collective obligation (wajib kifa'i) to adopt children by Muslim families.
 It is necessary, given the Shariah rules, to work with lawyers to adopt children within an "open" system and to work out the details in order to abide by Shariah rules as much as possible and as indicated above.

-This conclusion adds to the earlier fatwa issued by the European Council for Fatwa and Research - ECFR, under the title: Custody of Refugee Children in Europe.19
+Finally, I find it useful to quote a recent related fatwa by the European Council for Fatwa and Research - ECFR, under the title: Custody of Refugee Children in Europe.
+18